-- Set ACP142 IP or ACP142 S5066 as the channel type
+- Set ACP142 as the channel type

 - Set the channel name.

-- Click on Finish.
+- · Click on Finish.

 The channel will now be added to the configuration, and can be altered as needed.

 17.1.3 Configuring the ACP142 Channel

 The acp142 channel has tabs which are configured in the channel configuration.
 The Main, Program and Tables Tab are the same as for most other channels.